Login

 Easy Digital Downloads Introduction

-Easy Digital Downloads (EDD) was built from the ground up to sell downloads; software, ebooks, music, etc. Options, features, and addons are built specifically to help you sell your digital products.
+Easy Digital Downloads was built from the ground up to sell digital products: software, ebooks, music, courses, templates, and any other downloadable file.
+Every option and feature is built specifically to help you sell digital products.

 Basic Terminology

-• Downloads (or Products) – In various places these terms are used interchangeably.
+• Download (or Product): these terms are used interchangeably.
 A download is a product.
-It is the ‘thing’ that is available for sale.
+It’s the “thing” available for sale.

-• User – Users are a part of WordPress core but Easy Digital Downloads makes use of them in connection to customers.
-Each customer can have a user attached to it.
-This is what allows a customer to log in to view their account.
-Each user has a username and password (whereas customers do not).
+• User: users are part of WordPress core, and EDD connects them to customers.
+A customer can have a user attached, which is what lets them log in to view their account.
+Users have a username and password; customers do not.

 Product Options